MatthieuLemoine/connected-house/panel/README.md

-# Angular Material Express Seed
+# Angular Material Express Panel

-A seed for Angular Material using Express.
+A panel for Angular Material using Express.
-This seed tries to follow some of the rules of John Papa's [angular-styleguide](https://github.com/johnpapa/angular-styleguide).
+This panel tries to follow some of the rules of John Papa's [angular-styleguide](https://github.com/johnpapa/angular-styleguide).

-This awesome seed uses a bunch of great tools and technologies such as :
+This awesome panel uses a bunch of great tools and technologies such as :

 <ul>
     <li>Angular</li>